gaurav-kushwah/devTinder/homework.md

 --js Object vs json Differences
 -- Add the express.json middleware to your app
--- make your journey API dynamic to recieve data from the end user
+-- make your journey API dynamic to recieve data from the end user --User.findOne with duplicate emailids, which object returned --APi -get user by email
+--API - feed AAPI - GET/feed - get all the user from the database
+--API - GET USER by ID function of mongoose

+--API - update a user using mngo DB Id
+-- API - delete a user
+-- Explore the mongoose documentation for mmodl API anf Functions -- options are in model.findoneandupdate

+-- API - update a user using email

+ --explore SchemaTypes options from the documentation -- and required , uniquue, lowercase, min, minlength, trim
+ --- add default
+ --create a custom validate function for gennder
+ -- Improve the DB schema -- pit all appropriate Validations on each field in Schema -- Add Timestamps in the userSchema